86challenge/rules/rules.typ

           [Camber bolts], [- H&R TC112],
         )
       ]
-    + Toe angle may be adjusted without limitation
+    + Toe angle may be adjusted without limitation.
-    + Cutting or bending of any vehicle sheet metal or suspension components to change alignment or ride height is not allowed
+    + Cutting or bending of any vehicle sheet metal or suspension components to change alignment or ride height is not allowed.

   + *Aero*
-    + STI lip and TRD lip are not allowed
+    + STI lip and TRD lip are not allowed.
-    + Gen. 1 BRZ tS wing is not allowed
+    + Gen. 1 BRZ tS wing is not allowed.
-    + Gen. 2 ducktails (OEM or equivalently-sized) are allowed
+    + Gen. 2 ducktails (OEM or equivalently-sized) are allowed.

   + *Safety*
-    + Any safety device may be used
+    + Any safety device may be used.
     + Cars equipped with a full aftermarket safety system (bucket seats, racing harnesses, neck restraint system, full or half roll cage, etc.) are allowed, as long as total curb weight of the car remains above #highlight[2800 lbs without driver and with a full tank of fuel].
 The car will need to be weighed at a location approved by the Rules Board before it is allowed to enter Stock Class.

   + *Misc*
-    + Braking upgrades are allowed
+    + Braking upgrades are allowed.
-    + Replacing OEM parts with newer/older OEM parts is allowed (e.g. dampers, sway bars, etc)
+    + Replacing OEM parts with newer/older OEM parts is allowed (e.g. dampers, sway bars, etc).
-    + No lightweight replacement parts are allowed (e.g. battery or lighter-than-OEM trunk) or removal of parts allowed
+    + No lightweight replacement parts are allowed (e.g. battery or lighter-than-OEM trunk) or removal of parts allowed.
-    + Removal of spare tire, floor mats, and tools is allowed
+    + Removal of spare tire, floor mats, and tools is allowed.
-    + OEM-style, off-the-shelf dampers are allowed as long as they have: non-adjustable damping, non-adjustable ride-height, and unaltered valving
+    + OEM-style, off-the-shelf dampers are allowed as long as they have: non-adjustable damping, non-adjustable ride-height, and unaltered valving.
-    + Non-OEM cat-back exhaust with a weight greater than 32 lbs #highlight[or axle-back with a weight greater than 19 lbs] is allowed (removal of any catalyst is prohibited)
+    + Non-OEM cat-back exhaust with a weight greater than 32 lbs #highlight[or axle-back with a weight greater than 19 lbs] is allowed (removal of any catalyst is prohibited).

 + #heading[GT Radial Street Class]
   _Allows moderate modification flexibility and balances competition between generations through Modification Points.
 Participants are eligible for GT Radial Championship Cash Prizes and GT Radial Tire Contingency._

-  + Drivers are allotted 3 #link(<mods>)[Modification Points]
+  + Drivers are allotted 3 #link(<mods>)[Modification Points].

-  + Any performance modification not listed in #link(<mods>)[Modification Points] is prohibited
+  + Any performance modification not listed in #link(<mods>)[Modification Points] is prohibited.

-  + Minimum weight is #highlight[2800 lbs without driver and with a full tank of gas]
+  + Minimum weight is #highlight[2800 lbs without driver and with a full tank of gas].

   + *Wheels*
-    + Wheels must have a maximum width of 9.0 in
+    + Wheels must have a maximum width of 9.0 in.

   + *Tires*
     + Tires must be one of the following: